WeTechHK/Universal-BCOS-DOC/source/advance/pos/faqs/index.md

 ## What is the nothing-at-stake problem? {#what-is-nothing-at-stake-problem}

 The nothing-at-stake problem is a conceptual issue with some proof-of-stake mechanisms where there are only rewards and no penalties.
 If there is nothing at stake, a pragmatic validator is equally happy to attest to any, or even multiple, forks of the blockchain, as this increases their rewards.
-Ethereum gets around this using finality conditions and slashing to ensure one canonical chain.
+Universal BCOS gets around this using finality conditions and slashing to ensure one canonical chain.

 [More on the nothing-at-stake problem](https://vitalik.eth.limo/general/2017/12/31/pos_faq.html#what-is-the-nothing-at-stake-problem-and-how-can-it-be-fixed)